Last Updated: October 8, 2024

 However, only a few states have adopted Series LLC laws — none of which are Florida.

-• You will follow the same process when creating a professional limited liability company (PLLC) in Florida.
+• You will follow the same basic process when creating a professional limited liability company (PLLC) in Florida.
 However, you’ll specify that it’s a PLLC in the name by using Chartered, Professional Limited Liability Company, P.L.L.C., or PLLC.

 • Although Florida does not require a general business license, specific permits and licenses are required, depending on what industry you are in and where your business is located.